Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Additional Results

 \section{Additional Results}

-\subsection{Results on TSPLib}
+\subsection{Results on TSPLIB}

 We further evaluate our method on the widely used TSPLib dataset across various instance sizes.
-As shown in Table \ref{tab:tsplib_small} and \ref{tab:tsplib_large}, we compare the TSP-GLS and TSP-KGLS settings against EoH, ReEvo, HSEvo, MCTS-AHD and some neural solvers across instances of different scales.
+As shown in Table~\ref{tab:tsplib_small} and \ref{tab:tsplib_large}, we compare the TSP-GLS and TSP-KGLS settings against EoH~\citep{liu2024evolution}, ReEvo~\citep{ye2023deepaco}, HSEvo~\citep{dat2024hsevo}, MCTS-AHD~\citep{zheng2025montecarlotreesearch}, Neural Combinatorial Solvers~\citep{kool2018attention,kwon2020pomo,luo2023neural,luo2024self} and GLS algorithms~\citep{hudson2021graph,sui2024neuralgls,voudouris2010guided,shi2018eb,arnold2019knowledge} across instances of different scales.
 The results are split into two tables: one for instances smaller than 200, and another for sizes ranging from 200 to 1000.
-Consistent with the results in Table \ref{tsp_heu}, our generated heuristics outperform both GLS and KGLS baselines on most TSPLib instances.
+To handle the distributional diversity in TSPLIB, we adopt an instance-level heuristic selection strategy.
+Instead of using a single “best” heuristic from Table~\ref{tsp_heu}, MoH evaluates all size-specific best heuristics trained on the uniform distribution and selects the best-performing one for each TSPLIB instance.
+This allows MoH to adapt to the heterogeneous characteristics of TSPLIB instances.
+For fairness, all baselines follow the same instance-wise selection procedure, where each method chooses its best-performing heuristic among its size-specific candidates.
+Consistent with the results in Table~\ref{tsp_heu}, our generated heuristics outperform both GLS and KGLS baselines on most TSPLib instances.
 Heuristic \ref{lst:tsp-gls} and \ref{lst:tsp-kgls} show examples of the best heuristics generated for the TSP-GLS and TSP-KGLS settings of size 1000, respectively.